tardate/LittleArduinoProjects/Electronics101/TransistorCurveTracer/README.md

 Time to check some calculations.
 Using a 2N3904 as my model DUT, the datasheet tells me the hFE can range from 40 to 300 for various Vce/Ic combinations.

 With a 220Ω resistor on the current mirror and a 5V supply, the collector current could reach [22mA](http://www.wolframalpha.com/input/?i=5V%2F220%CE%A9).
-At 22mA, the 2N3904 hFE would be around 100 so required a base current of [0.22mA](http://www.wolframalpha.com/input/?i=5V%2F220%CE%A9%2F100).
+At 22mA, the 2N3904 hFE would be around 100 so requires a base current of [0.22mA](http://www.wolframalpha.com/input/?i=5V%2F220%CE%A9%2F100).
 So a base resistor of around [22kΩ](http://www.wolframalpha.com/input/?i=5V%2F(5V%2F220%CE%A9%2F100)) would be in order.
 That's a far cry from the 470Ω in the circuit, so no wonder I'm not getting good curves when forward biasing the DUT!

 So to fix this and provide some flexibility, I added another 50kΩ trimmer in series with the 470Ω base resistor.
 Now I can get some nice curves for a forward-biased DUT, and easily adapt to transistors with different characteristics